hpcloud-mon/mon-arch/README.md

 # Future Plans

-The initial Jahmon code-base has been released by HP as an open-source project and is initially focused on a metrics processing, alarming and notifications.
+The initial code-base has been released by HP as an open-source project and is initially focused on a metrics processing, alarming and notifications.
 Although the initial release includes a lot of features, there is still a significant amount of work to do.
 We are very interested in working with other companies and open-source developers.

 Here is just a sample of the items that we think make sense to work on next.

-* Converting more components to Python: Several of the components in Jahmon have been written using Python, but several have been written in Java and Java libraries or frameworks.
+* Converting more components to Python: Several of the components have been written using Python, but several have been written in Java and Java libraries or frameworks.
 We are interested in converting components to Python where it makes sense.

 * Support for events.
 Currently we are focused on a metrics processing engine, but we see events as an important area to address.